 The worst thing you can do in any of these situations is to let the matter slide, which is unfortunately what many organizations do.
 That is due, at least in part, to the fact that many supervisors and managers are not trained in having difficult conversations and providing negative feedback.

 The fundamental basis of the employment agreement is that the employee will work, and the employer will pay them.
 However, there is also an expectation that they will do their work properly and at an appropriate level.
-That is true whether they are making widgets on a construction line or directing a multi-national company.
+That is true regardless of whether they are making widgets on a construction line or directing a multinational company.